 OFCOM's strategy is based on its vision, which specifies the general orientation of its actions, and its mission, which derives from the basic mandate which the Federal Council entrusts to OFCOM.
 As for the charter, this documents the values that OFCOM's colleagues apply in their everyday work.

 The Federal Office of Communications (OFCOM) is active in the media, telecommunications & postal services and information society sectors in Switzerland.
-The Office ensures a stable and progressive communications infrastructure, lays the foundations for a strong Swiss media center and coordinates the implementation of the "Digital Switzerland" Strategy.
+The Office ensures a stable and progressive communications infrastructure and lays the foundations for a strong Swiss media center.
 The Office prepares the decisions of the Swiss government (the Federal Council), the Swiss Federal Department of the Environment, Transport, Energy and Communications (DETEC) and the Swiss Federal Communications Commission (ComCom).
 OFCOM is also developing international activities.

 The legal framework

 In relation to the media:

 OFCOM puts into place the conditions necessary for ensuring a public identity-building service at the national, regional-linguistic and local levels in the area of the electronic media, and creates a basis for contemporary supporting mechanisms for the media.